nstiles/SEEDLabs/README.md

 # SEEDLabs

-Lab work for Advanced Security Testing (CYBR627) at Bellevue University
+This started as lab work for Advanced Security Testing (CYBR627) at Bellevue University, and now is just for personal practice.

 The labs were designed by Wenliang Du of Syracuse University, and retrieved from SEEDlabs website